docker/docs/test.md

   - Go to the file in a web browser, grab everything after the domain name from the URL, and use that as the link in your docs file.

-  - Keep in mind that this link doesn'tresolve until you merge the PR and your docs are published on [docs.docker.com](https://docs.docker.com/).
+  - Keep in mind that this link doesn't resolve until you merge the PR and your docs are published on [docs.docker.com](https://docs.docker.com/).

 {: id="custom-target-id"}